yuzushioh/RxOperators/Carthage/Checkouts/RxSwift/Documentation/GettingStarted.md

 5
 ```

-Note the you usually do not want to manually call `dispose`; this is only educational example.
+Note that you usually do not want to manually call `dispose`; this is only educational example.
 Calling dispose manually is usually a bad code smell.
 There are better ways to dispose subscriptions.
 We can use `DisposeBag`, the `takeUntil` operator, or some other mechanism.

 So can this code print something after the `dispose` call executed?
 The answer is: it depends.